grantmcdermott/R-intro/regression-intro.md

 ##    -13.8103       0.6386
 ```

 The resulting object is pretty terse, but that's only because it buries most of its valuable information --- of which there is a lot --- within its internal list structure.
-You can use the `str` to view this structure.
+You can use the `str()` function to view this structure.

 ```r